subramanyamdvss/UnsupNTS/README.md

 bash translate.sh
 ```
 `translate.sh` is used for
-- Generating simplifications of `INPUT.TXT`
+- Generating simplifications of `test.en`
-- Evaluation of `OUTPUT.TXT`, filter the redundancies
 - Computing stand alone metrics such as fk score difference, tree similarity and document similarity metrics
 - Computing  SARI, BLEU and word-diff